heyjulieh/react-todo-walkthrough-jquery/README.md

 If you get behind, refer back to these notes.

-Pay attention to the error messages you'll get in terminal and in the chrome dev tools.
+Pay attention to the error messages you'll get in terminal and in the Chrome dev tools.
 Errors from React are usually very accurate and helpful, so please utilize them.

 Think critically about code snippets.
 Some of them will be repetitions, to reiterate important points.
 Some of them will update existing files.
 Some will have brand new content, and you'll add the entire snippet to your project.